25 MINUTE READ

 Still, even with the bolt and dasher left in place, I’ve found that ice cream mix does occasionally get onto the central pin either by falling off the dasher as it’s removed, or by dripping off my sponge.
 When this happens, I quickly spray a little steriliser onto the pin and surrounding plastic and dry with a paper towel.
 I don’t think this issue is a show stopper but certainly something to be aware of.

 In the 3 months that I’ve been using this machine, I’ve found that the Lello 4080 Musso Lussino* consistently produces extremely smooth, dense, and creamy ice cream.
-In a test taste, I found that it produced ice cream that was slightly smoother than that produced by the Cuisinart ICE-100* and near identical to that produced by its more expensive bigger sister the Lello Musso Pola 5030*.
-It has a maximum capacity of 1000 ml (1.06 quart) of ice cream mix, producing about 1200 ml (1.27 quart) of smooth and creamy ice cream with about 20% air in 37 minutes, although I’ve found the optimum capacity to be 700 ml (0.74 quart) of mix, producing about 800 ml (0.85 quart) of smooth and creamy ice cream with about 14% air in just 17 minutes and 30 seconds.
-It makes both ice cream and gelato, and can freeze batches of ice cream back-to-back , although each batch does take progressively longer to freeze.
+In a test taste, I found that it produced ice cream that was creamier than that produced by the Cuisinart ICE-100* and near identical to that produced by its more expensive bigger sister the Lello Musso Pola 5030*.
+It has a maximum capacity of 1000 ml (1.06 quart) of ice cream mix, producing about 1200 ml (1.27 quart) of smooth and creamy ice cream with about 20% air in 37 minutes, although I’d recommend freezing batch sizes of 700 ml (0.74 quart) because of the considerably shorter freezing time of 17 minutes and 30 seconds, which promotes the formation of smaller ice crystals and creamier texture.
+It makes both ice cream and gelato, and can freeze batches of ice cream back-to-back, although each batch does take progressively longer to freeze.

 I hope this review helps.
 I’d be happy to answer any questions and would love some brutally honest feedback on this review so please do feel free to get in touch and say hi!
-Ruben 🙂
+All the best, Ruben.

 6. What The * Means